Soham1250/DoctorBuddy/README.md

 DoctorBuddy is a Flutter-based application designed to streamline clinic management by providing separate interfaces for doctors and receptionists.
 The app facilitates patient management, appointment scheduling, medical note-taking, and record-keeping in a user-friendly environment.

+> **⚠️ Learning Project Notice**
+>
+> This project was developed as a learning exercise to practice Flutter development and UI design.
+Currently, only the frontend UI is implemented without backend integration or data persistence.
+All data shown is static and for demonstration purposes only.

 ## ✨ Key Features

 - 🔐 **Role-Based Access**: Separate interfaces for doctors and receptionists